-- Personal Illness (must be verified by a doctor if for more than three (3) consecutive days)
+- 1. Personal Illness (must be verified by a doctor if for more than three (3) consecutive days) a.
 Treating physician's note is required if the absence is NOT to be counted in the total accumulated absences. - 2.
-Death in the Family (limited to a period of 3 days unless reasonable cause can be shown for a longer absence. - 3.
-Professional Appointments (documentation is needed to verify) - a.
-Parents should make every effort to avoid dental and doctor's appointments during school hours. - b.
-Treating physician's note is required if the absence is NOT to be counted in the total accumulated absences. - 4.
-School Sponsored Functions - 5.
+Death in the Family (limited to a period of 3 days unless reasonable cause can be shown for a longer absence. - Professional Appointments (documentation is needed to verify)

+a.
+Parents should make every effort to avoid dental and doctor's appointments during school hours. b.
+T. the last is the table of the last is NOT to be set to be avoid to be avoid b.
+Treating physician's note is required if the absence is NOT to be counted in the total accumulated absences.

+- 4. School Sponsored Functions - 5.
 Necessary work at home due to absence or incapacity of parent(s)/guardian(s) - 6.
 Observation or celebration of a bona fide religious holiday - 7.
 Quarantine of the home (Limited to the length of the quarantine as fixed by the proper health officials) - 8.
 Court Appointments (Documentation from the court house will be required to be considered excused)